Enrolling newly arrived LBOTE students

 Information about each student’s level of English language proficiency (ELP), prior education and experiences and family situation will assist the school to understand and support their language, academic and wellbeing needs.

-It is important to identify whether the student needs support learning English and the level of support they require as well as what additional learning support may be required.
+It is important to identify whether the student needs support learning English and any additional learning or wellbeing support that may be required.
 An EAL/D teacher, if available, should assess the student's English language proficiency.

 Information about the student’s language background, visa class and subclass and EAL/D phase should be recorded on the Enrolment Registration (ERN) system.
 Information collected in the enrolment interview and initial assessments can be recorded in a Student Learning Plan.
 Templates to assist with this process can be found on the department's Personalised learning webpage.